acannistra/acannistra/README.md

 ### Ask me about:
 * 🗺️ Geospatial software development in Python (and GDAL, and Mapbox, and QGIS, and PostGIS...)
 * 🛰️ Remote sensing for environmental analysis (mostly Planet Labs, Landsat, Sentinel)
-* 🌩️ Cloud-native data workflows
+* 🌩️ Cloud-native data workflows (AWS ECS, Lambda, S3; COGs, STACs, and others.)
-* ❓ Machine learning with heterogeneous environmental data
+* ❓ Machine learning with heterogeneous environmental data (Tensorflow, Scikit-learn)
 * 🌿  Ecological responses to climate change
 * ⚖️  Policy-forward solutions to the climate crisis
 * ⛷️  Skiing/trail-running/recreating on U.S. Public Lands